ldiasrs/SpringCloud/README.md

 ## How to test

 * Start the application
-* Make a Get request example: http://localhost:8080/msg/Leo
+* Make a Get request to this URL: http://localhost:8080/msg/Leo